na-na-hi/renget/archive/llama_v2_sillytavern.md

 ## Other Koboldcpp Settings

 - SmartContext will attempt to condense what has happened so far into a summary if your chat goes beyond the context limit.
 It’s not perfect, but it’s worth a try if you would rather not have the initial chat history start ‘disappearing’, and I am told you can avoid reprocessing long prompts this way as well.
+If you are fully offloading the model to your GPU, prompt processing time will be so fast that this option is typically irrelevant; otherwise, it may be worth the compromise.
 - High Priority will help some systems more than others.
-- Low VRAM will maximize the amount of VRAM that your GPU has access to for _generation_.
-This will make the initial prompt processing time extremely slow, as it will no longer be using your GPU for prompt processing.
+- The "Low VRAM" option will maximize the amount of VRAM that your GPU has access to for _generation_.
+This will make the prompt processing times slower, as it will no longer be using your GPU for prompt processing.
-- Disabling MMAP is beneficial on Windows.
+- Disabling MMAP is beneficial on Windows if you want to ensure that you're not overflowing the VRAM.
-- Unban Tokens, from what I understand, is a legacy feature for Pygmalion era models.
+- Streaming Mode & Unban Tokens both no longer exist and have been deprecated; they are now controlled from within SillyTavern itself.

 ## Extra

 - This guide is by no means comprehensive, and tries to avoid being overly technical.
-SillyTavern is not the only frontend; other methods to host llama exist as well (text-generation-webui for example).
+SillyTavern is not the only frontend; other methods to host llama exist as well (text-generation-webui for example); this is simply the easiest way to start using and experimenting with local language models.
-- Keeping your monitor(s) plugged into your integrated GPU instead of your discrete GPU will save you some GPU layers if you don’t have a lot of VRAM, especially if it’s 4K or has a high refresh rate.
+- Keeping your monitor(s) plugged into your integrated GPU instead of your discrete GPU will save you some VRAM if you're GPU poor.
-- Experimenting is essential if you want the best results in general for local models.
+- Experimenting is essential if you want the best results in general for local models, but the defaults provided here are based on my own experience.
-- There are various local model Discord servers out there, but SillyTavern seems the most active to me (so far?)
-Unfortunately the information is quite scattered and disorganized.

 Things I might add later:

 - More detailed explanation of hyperparams / presets in Tavern.

-Original Google Docs guide:
+Older original Google Docs guide: https://docs.google.com/document/d/1_g-hwrzJ-DPBW2Mxx0HDC610M0B_pIIJexst0zKAjRA/

-https://docs.google.com/document/d/1_g-hwrzJ-DPBW2Mxx0HDC610M0B_pIIJexst0zKAjRA/
+### Edit, October 2023
+The guide has been updated to reflect the changes seen in modern koboldcpp & SillyTavern versions.
+A notable development outside of these tools is that Mistral 7b finetuned models (based off of Llama architecture, but are technically 'new models') exist now; they greatly outperform older Llama 2 7b finetunes, but they are not quite as proven or performant as Llama 2 13b tunes are for the purpose of roleplay.

 ——————————————————————————————————————————————————————————————————